353words/looping/README.md

 22     }
 ```

-Listing 8 shows "read,modify,write" solution.
+Listing 8 shows a "read,modify,write" solution.
 On line 18 you get your own copy of `a`.
-Then only line 19 you change the local copy and on line 20 store the new value in the slice.
+Then on line 19 you change the local copy and on line 20 store the new value in the slice.

-This solution is great of you want to do "transaction like" changes.
+This solution is great if you want to do "transaction like" changes.
-You do several modifications on the local copy, check for validity and only if everything works store the new value.
+You do several modifications on the local copy, check for validity and only if everything is OK store the new value.

 ### Bonus Map Range

-Say you change `bank` to be a `map` and then try to give bonus.
+Say you change `bank` to be a `map` and then try to give a bonus.

 **Listing 9: Updating VIP Accounts**